UndueTarget/youtube/README.md

 ```

 ## Translation
-The "<|translate|>" is used as the first decoder input token to specify the transcription task.
+The `"<|translate|>"` token is used as the first decoder input token to specify the translation task.

 ### French to English